huaweicloud/terraform-provider-huaweicloud/docs/resources/bcs_instance.md

   The specifications are as follows when `volume_type` is `nfs`:
   * The minimum storage capacity of basic edition is 40 GB.
   * The minimum storage capacity of enterprise and professional edition is 100 GB.

-  * The minimum storage capacity of platinum edition is 500 GB.
+* `block_info` - (Optional, List, ForceNew) Specifies the configuration of block generation.
+  The block_info object structure is documented below.

 * `blockchain_type` - (Optional, String, ForceNew) Specifies the blockchain type of the BCS instance.
   Valid values are `private` and  `union`.
 Default is `private`.
   Changing this will create a new instance.

 * `channels` - (Optional, List, ForceNew) Specifies an array of one or more channels to attach to the BCS instance.
-For the maximum number of channels, please refer to the specification table.
   If omitted, the bcs instance will create a `channels` named `channel` by default.
   Changing this will create a new instance.
   The channels object structure is documented below.